ETH3D/badslam/README.md

 ./build_RelWithDebInfo/applications/badslam/badslam_test
 ```

+All tests should pass.
+Troubleshooting:

+* If you get a CUDA error like "too many resources requested for launch", probably
-All tests should pass, unless a default CUDA kernel block size does not work for
+  a default CUDA kernel block size does not work for your GPU.
+See below for
-your GPU.
-See below for block-size tuning, which however is not picked up by the unit tests at the moment.
+  block-size tuning, which however is not picked up by the unit tests at the moment.
   The application has been tested on GTX 1080 and GTX 1070 GPUs.
+* If the `Optimization.PoseGraphOptimizer` test crashes, for example with an error
+  message like "Cholesky failure", then please verify that your build of g2o has
+  the `BUILD_WITH_MARCH_NATIVE` CMake option set to ON, and that BAD SLAM actually
+  uses this install of g2o.

 #### Build instructions for Windows ####